canarybuilds/zulip/templates/zerver/help/export-your-organization.md

 This export is limited to paid Feniks Chat Cloud Standard customers, though in rare cases may be available to other organizations in case of due legal process.

-To start this export, email support@zulip.com with your feniks chat.com URL, asking for a full export without member consent.
+To start this export, email support@zulip.com with your chat.feniks.global URL, asking for a full export without member consent.

 You'll also need to email us evidence that you have authority to read members' private messages.
-Typically, this will be because the feniks chat.com URL is administered by a corporation, and you are an official representative of that corporation.
+Typically, this will be because the chat.feniks.global URL is administered by a corporation, and you are an official representative of that corporation.
 By requesting and approving this export, you will also assume full legal responsibility that the appropriate employment